skip-mev/docs/docs/pob/0-overview.md

 ### 🧱 How does POB work?

-POB uses the app-side mempool and `PrepareProposal` / `ProcessProposal` to create an MEV marketplace inside the protocol.
+POB uses the app-side mempool, `PrepareProposal` / `ProcessProposal`, and `CheckTx` to create an MEV marketplace inside the protocol.
 It introduces a new message type, called a `MsgAuctionBid`, that allows the submitter to execute multiple transactions at the **top of the block atomically** (atomically = directly next to each other).

 This means that ‘searchers’ can find opportunities in the mempool, backrun them, and submit them at the top of the block.
 This covers most MEV recapture via arbitrage and liquidations.
 It can be configured to **not allow** for sandwich attacks or harmful MEV.